n3bl/nebula-osint/README.md

 ## 🚀 Usage

 1. Run the tool:
-   "Nebula Osint.exe" Run the program as administrator
+   "Nebula.exe" Run the program as administrator

 ## ⚠️ Disclaimer